Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Generalized Bogoliubov model

 where

 So far we have not specified the form of the interaction between the atoms and their bound states.
 In this sense, the obtained results are general.
-However, to perform concrete calculations, we should specify the interaction between atoms.
-For ultracold dilute gases, the simplest way is to consider the elastic scattering of slow atoms, when their interactions are characterized by the corresponding scattering lengths \cite{Pethick}.
-When ${\bf p}\to 0$, all the interaction amplitudes $\nu_{ij}({\bf p})$ tend to their constant values, which are expressed through the scattering lengths,
+However, to perform concrete calculations we should specify the interaction between atoms.
+For ultracold dilute gases, the simplest way is to consider the elastic scattering of slow atoms, when their interactions are characterized by the corresponding scattering lengths \cite{Pethick,Pitaevskii}.
+We assume that such treatment of interactions is acceptable for our problem, i.e. when ${\bf p}\to 0$, all the interaction amplitudes $\nu_{ij}({\bf p})$ tend to their constant values, which are expressed through the scattering lengths,

 where $m_{*}=m_{1}m_{2}/(m_{1}+m_{2})$ is the reduced mass.
 Moreover, the amplitude $g({\bf p})$, given by Eq. (\ref{eq:2.4}), does not depend on momentum, since $\sigma({\bf p})\to 1$ when ${\bf p}\to 0$ (see Eq. (\ref{eq:2.5})).
 It is expressed through the scattering lengths $a_{ij}$ ($a_{12}=a_{21}$),